EVILBEAN-cmd/RedditWsbBot/README.md

 Reddit bot for most used words on Reddit WSB
 This Bot should show the most trending words on WSB/Reddit

-Connect to Reddit and r/WSB
+1. Connect to Reddit and r/WSB

-Scan Comments and Posts for Words
+2. Scan Comments and Posts for Words

-Filter out common words and symbols
+3. Filter out common words and symbols

+4. Store top 10 words in result.txt

 Documents:

-Secret
+Secret (Reddit Login information)

 Main part (connects to Reddit)

+result (top 10 words found are stored here)

-Common worlds (TXT for common words)
+Common words (txt for common words)

 JAN 2021